gamoradima/ImagesAndPages/README.md

 - [ ] Review WebSocket messaging mechanism for (Server => Client) communications
 - [ ] Review DataBinding for package bundling
 - [ ] Review CI/CD pipeline
+- [ ] Install GuidedLearning Package on an inCloud instance of Creatio with help of Clio
 - [ ] Create .Net Core console application to perform CRUD operations on the Expense Report